Jim Gianopulos: Paramount

 Gianopulos started his career by working at Columbia Pictures and Paramount.
-In 1992, he was appointed President of 20th Century Fox International, where he was responsible for the marketing and distribution for the studio's films and television programs.
+In 1992, he was appointed President of 20th Century Fox International, where he was responsible for the marketing and distribution of the studio's films and television programs.

 Fox

 From 2000 to 2012, Gianopulos was chairman and CEO of Fox Filmed Entertainment with Tom Rothman.
-During that time, the company earned over $30 billion from the box office and made the then two highest-grossing films, Titanic and Avatar; and twenty movies he greenlit each grossed over $100 million domestically ($ million in current dollars) and 26 movies that fetched $100 million internationally.
+During that time, the company earned over $30 billion from the box office and made the then two highest-grossing films, Titanic and Avatar; and twenty movies he greenlit each grossed over $100 million domestically ($ million in current dollars), and 26 movies that fetched $100 million internationally.
 Fox films during his tenure were nominated for more than 150 Academy Awards and won three Best Picture Awards, including Slumdog Millionaire, which won the Best Picture Oscar in 2008.

 Gianopulos took over as the sole chairman and CEO of Fox beginning in 2012.
-In this position, he served as the head of 20th Century Fox, Fox Searchlight, Fox 2000, Fox Animation/Blue Sky Studios, Fox International Productions and Fox Home Entertainment.
-During his tenure, the studio had its most profitable years and broke the industry global box-office record in 2014.
-Some notable successes during his time at Fox include two of the biggest box office hits of all time, Titanic and Avatar, as well as several entries into the Planet of the Apes, Ice Age and X-Men franchises, as well as Deadpool (2016), and The Martian (2015).
+In this position, he served as the head of 20th Century Fox, Fox Searchlight, Fox 2000, Fox Animation/Blue Sky Studios, Fox International Productions, and Fox Home Entertainment.
+During his tenure, the studio had its most profitable years and broke the industry's global box-office record in 2014.
+Some notable successes during his time at Fox include two of the biggest box office hits of all time, Titanic and Avatar, as well as several entries into the Planet of the Apes, Ice Age, and X-Men franchises, as well as Deadpool (2016), and The Martian (2015).

 At Fox, Gianopulos supported a closer relationship between Hollywood and Silicon Valley, and he was instrumental in the launch of iTunes, the Hulu streaming service, and other internet-driven offerings.